-IGMP Querier version is relevant only if the Gateway is configured for IGMP forwarding.
+IGMP querier version is relevant only if the gateway is configured for IGMP forwarding.
 If any IGMP v1 routers are present on the subnet, the querier must use IGMP v1.
 The use of IGMP v1 must be administratively configured, since there is no reliable way of dynamically determining whether IGMP v1 routers are present on a network.
-IGMP forwarding is enabled per IP Profile and WAN Connection Profile.
+IGMP forwarding is enabled per the IP profile and the WAN connection profile.

-- ◆ Last Member Query Interval the amount of time in tenths of a second that the IGMP gateway waits to receive a response to a Group-Specific Query message.
+- ◆ Last Member Query Interval The amount of time in tenths of a second that the IGMP gateway waits to receive a response to a Group-Specific Query message.
 The last member query interval is also the amount of time in seconds between successive Group-Specific Query messages.
-The default last member query interval is 1 second (10 deci-seconds). - ◆ Last Member Query Count the number of Group-Specific Query messages sent before the gateway assumes that there are no members of the host group being queried on this interface.
-The default last member query count is 2. - ◆ Fast Leave set to off by default, fast leave enables a non-standard expedited leave mechanism.
+The default last member query interval is 1 second (10 deci-seconds). - ◆ Last Member Query Count The number of Group-Specific Query messages sent before the gateway assumes that there are no members of the host group being queried on this interface.
+The default last member guery count is 2. - ◆ Fast Leave Set to off by default, fast leave enables a non-standard expedited leave mechanism.
 The querier keeps track of which client is requesting which channel by IP address.
 When a leave message is received, the querier can check its internal table to see if there are any more clients on this group.
-If there are none, it immediately sends an IGMP leave message to the upstream querier. - ◆ Log Enable If set to on, all IGMP messages on both the LAN and the WAN will be logged. - ♦ Wi-Fi Multicast to Unicast conversion Only available if IGMP Snooping is enabled.
-If set to on, the Gateway replaces the multicast MAC-address with the physical MAC-address of the Wi-Fi client.
-If there is more than one Wi-Fi client interested in the same multicast group, the Gateway will revert to multicasting the stream immediately.
-When one or more Wi-Fi clients leave a group, and the Gateway determines that only a single Wi-Fi client is interested in the stream, it will once again unicast the stream.
+If there are none, it immediately sends an IGMP leave message to the upstream querier. - ◆ Log Enable If set to on, all IGMP messages on both the LAN and the WAN will be logged. - ◆ Wireless Multicast to Unicast conversion Only available if IGMP snooping is enabled.
+If set to on, the gate-way replaces the multicast MAC address with the physical MAC address of the wireless client.
+If there is more than one wireless client interested in the same multicast group, the gateway will revert to multicasting the stream immediately.
+When one or more wireless clients leave a group, and the gateway determines that only a single wireless client is interested in the stream, it will once again unicast the stream.